fabiosoggia/declare/README.md

 sum(1, "2");	// throws Error("Invalid type for argument (1).")
 ```

-Thank to Declare.js you can always trust the arguments of your functions.
+Thank to Declare.js you can "always" trust the arguments of your functions.
-Isn't it simple?

 ## Installation